+Due to various limitations, Bangladesh naturally lags a bit behind the developed world in the field of Artificial Intelligence and Robotics.
+But still, Bangladesh is working and trying to contribute.
 Recently, amidst the pandemic, five East Delta University (EDU) students have successfully built a robot.
-In a year's effort, the humanoid robot, named 'ROBO EDU 2.0', created by a team of five students studying in the Electrical and Electronics Engineering program.
+In a year's effort, the humanoid robot, named "ROBO EDU 2.0", was created by a team of five students studying in the Electrical and Electronics Engineering program.

-A speciality of ROBO EDU is its mobility.
-It can move around and can carry out various commands such as giving a salute by listening to verbal instructions; also can identify certain identities; and can recognize faces of people standing in front of them, for that the identity and the picture of that person need to be given or stored in the robot's database in advance.
+A specialty of ROBO EDU is its mobility.
+It can move around and can carry out various commands such as giving a salute by listening to verbal instructions; it can recognise faces of people standing in front of it, for that the identity and the picture of that person need to be given or stored in the robot's database in advance.
 The robot then scans the face of the person standing in front and compares the face with the data stored in its memory.

 Team leader Minul Islam said, "We started building ROBO EDU before the university was closed due to the coronavirus outbreak.
 Because of the closure, the overall work got delayed."